Indiana Jones and the Infernal Machine: Reception

-HotGen's Game Boy Color version received above-average reviews according to GameRankings.
-Suzi Sez of GameZone gave it 8.5 out of 10, saying, "This game is not for the faint-hearted!
+Reviewing the Game Boy Color version, Suzi Sez of GameZone wrote "This game is not for the faint-hearted!
 Fast-paced action will greet you on the very first scene and will follow you throughout the perilous journey to find the Infernal Machine!
 Don't hesitate or you may find yourself...very dead!"
 Extreme Ahab of GamePro said of the game, "If you crack your whip for this one, prepare for enjoyable action and a bit of brainwork."
-(Note: GamePro gave the Game Boy Color version three 4/5 scores for graphics, sound, and fun factor, and 4.5/5 for control.)
 On the other hand, Frank Provo of GameSpot panned it for its backtracking, missing puzzle hints, and lack of plot development, but lauded for its clean animations and sound effects.
-Nick Woods of AllGame was disappointed with the instruction manual being mandatory to understand the game's mostly non-existent plot, and criticized the decision to make the player restart a level upon dying, as well as the password system, calling it "annoying" and giving it two-and-a-half stars out of five.
+Nick Woods of AllGame was disappointed with the instruction manual being mandatory to understand the game's mostly non-existent plot, and criticized the decision to make the player restart a level upon dying, as well as the password system, calling it "annoying".
 Nintendo Power compared it to the N64 version saying it that it has much depth and far fewer control problems, and described it more as a puzzle game.